Michael-F-Ellis/NearlyPurePythonWebAppDemo/README.md

   * No static html, css, or js files
   * Demonstrates how to generate and manipulate html in pure python on both the client and server sides.
-  * A useful skeleton that include Ajax JSON state updates from server to client.
+  * A useful skeleton that include Ajax JSON state updates from server to client and vice versa.
   * Uses a little jQuery on the client side (hence the 'nearly' in Nearly Pure)
-  * Uses Jacques De Hooge's *Transcrypt™* Python to JS transpiler and Marcel Hellkamp's *Bottle Python Web Framework*. (http://bottlepy.org/docs/dev/)
+  * Powered by Jacques De Hooge's [*Transcrypt™*](https://transcrypt.org/) Python to JS transpiler and Marcel Hellkamp's [*Bottle Python Web Framework.*](http://bottlepy.org/docs/dev/)

 ### Who's this for?
-Developers with a taste for minimalism who want to experiment with a (mostly) pure python approach to web app development.
+  * Developers with a taste for minimalism who want to experiment with a (mostly) pure python approach to web app development.
+  * Course instructors looking a complete example students can use as a starting point.

 ### What can I do with it?
-  * Fork/clone it and use it as a starting point for projects.
+  * Fork or clone it as a starting point for your own projects.
   * Read the code.
 There are only 4 short files with less than 400 sloc total.
+  * Stare at the colorful numbers until you grok the message hidden there *just for you*<sup>[1](#hint)</sup></a>.

 ### Dependencies (install these first)
   * [Python]( https://www.python.org/downloads/) >= 3.5